Money-laundering case: Zardari Group took Rs24b loan from Sindh Bank

 Chief Justice asked about Bahria Town’s Riaz, and remarked that he is trying to blackmail the court by using his employees for holding protest against the court.
 The court warned him to attend the hearing or else face arrest.
 “We are not dependent on anyone; if he doesn’t come due to sickness then we can have him arrested and bring in court in diaper.

-The Federal Investigation Agency (FIA), whose JIT had compiled the report, also asked the court to put the names of all the accused on the Exit Control List (ECL).
+The Federal Investigation Agency (FIA), whose JIT had compiled the report, also asked the court to put the names of all the accused on the ECL.

 The chief justice, however, asked the FIA official to approach the interior ministry, saying that “they will take a decision regarding the ECL”.